gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Internal views for components

 It is now possible to attach internal information to an unmanaged `ComponentSpec`.
-This way a plugin can make some data about its components exposed to build logic via a public component type, while hiding the rest of the data behind the internal view type.
+This way a plugin can make some data about its components visible to build logic via a public component type, while hiding the rest of the data behind the internal view type.
 The default implementation of the component must implement all internal views declared for the component.

     interface SampleLibrarySpec extends ComponentSpec {